christopherobin/mage/lib/msgServer/Readme.md

 GET http://domain/msgstream?transport=longpolling&confirmIds=1,2,3
 ```

-The confirmation can simply be part of the next poll-request and don't have to be an independent
+The confirmation can simply be part of the next poll-request and should not be an independent HTTP
 request just for the sake of confirmation.